 Choosing A Djembe Bag

-You've found the best djembe, now it's time to get out there and play.
 If you take your djembe drum places, its best to get a djembe case or bag to protect it.
+However, with all the choice out there, it can be hard to choose the best djembe bag.

 You can buy bags for drums of all sizes, and there are plenty available online.